cpeditor/cpeditor.github.io/content/docs/installation/build-from-source/_index.ru.md

 4. Install [Extra CMake Modules](https://github.com/KDE/extra-cmake-modules) and [KDE (kf6) Syntax Highlighting](https://github.com/KDE/syntax-highlighting).
 These are **not** bundled as submodules and must be installed on the host system before building.

-    -   On some Linux distributions and macOS, you can install from your package manager.
+    -   On some Linux distributions, you can install from your package manager.
 For example, `sudo pacman -S syntax-highlighting` on Arch Linux.

+    -   On macOS, you will need to build them from source as KF6 formulas are not yet available in package managers.

     -   Otherwise, you can clone and build them manually: